MohistMC/Banner/README.md

         * [ ] CraftBukkit-Patches (100%) - (029/030/091)

 - [ ] Running ?
-    * [ ] It can be compilable, and running
+    * [ ] It can be compilable and running
     * [ ] But the compatibility with plugins is poor

 Using
 ------
-- Please putting it in mods folder
+- Please put it in the mods folder
-- Remember that Banner is still in WIP,Do not use it in production environment
+- Remember that Banner is still in WIP, Do not use it in production environment

 Upstream Projects
 ------